oknk/presskit/index.md

   </p>

   <p>
-  Seaquence is a unique arpeggio environment that allows you to create soundscapes by layering collections of musical creatures.
+  Seaquence is a unique musical sequencer environment that allows you to create soundscapes by layering collections of musical creatures.
 A spatialized mix emerges as only the closest creatures can be heard, resulting in a organic sonic experience that changes as you play.
+Visually immersive and sonically dynamic, Seaquence is a completely unique audiovisual composition environment.
+You've never seen (or heard) anything like it!
   </p>

   <p>